galileo0106/My-Project/README.md

 Hello

-I am Jay Simpson, from freelancer.com
+I am Jay Simpson
+I have a good offer for you.

-Since it is not possible to talk about external communication on a fiverr site, I share communication information here.
+Since it is not possible to talk about external communication on a this site, I share communication information here.

 Telegram: https://t.me/JaySimpson21
 WhatsApp: +1 (571) 207-9226